remy/remysharp.com/public/drafts/first-impressions-of-react.md

 - There's a tonne of resources out there, but it's really hard to be sure where to start since there's so many resources and tutorials.
 - If you're curious, try to focus on React first, ignore the extra flux, redux, donaldux etc extra bits.
 - JSX isn't so bad (and made coding components faster), once I got over myself.
-- It all just feels a bit simplistic (at this stage), effectively it _feels_ like a simple event system.
-It reminded me of Doug Neiner's Machina.js talk](https://vimeo.com/67473899).
+- It all just feels a bit simplistic (at this stage), effectively it _feels_ like a simple state machine and it reminded me of [Doug Neiner's Machina.js talk](https://vimeo.com/67473899).

 Again, this was just a tip of the iceberg.
 I'm no fool.
 I know there's more to React than this.
 I'm trying to build a web app that uses progressive enhancement as a design principle with state as a core value to the coding approach.